seam-project-studios/osiris-ojs/readme.md

 - `bundleJs`, retrieves the JS bundle for output
 - `bundleCss`, retrieves the CSS bundle for output
 - `locals`, a persistant object that allows for a global namespace between template calls
+- `onClose: callback`, bind a function to this hook to be called when the connection is lost mid-template

 ---